Take a moment and get to know a little bit more about our Yorkdale Eye Doctors. We love what we do and do what we love.

-Dr. Louisa Chong is the founder of Yorkdale Optometry with over 25 years of clinical experience.
-She believes in providing the best quality eye care to each of her patients.
-She received her Bachelor of Science and Doctorate of Optometry degrees from the University of Waterloo.
-As part of her clinical training, she was awarded for an outreach training program at the ophthalmology department of the Prince of Wales hospital and School of Optometry at the Polytechnic University in Hong Kong.
+Dr. Louisa Chong is the founder of Yorkdale Optometry with over 30 years of clinical experience.
+She achieved academic excellence in her Bachelor of Science degree and her Doctor of Optometry degree at the University of Waterloo, Canada.
+As part of her clinical training, she was selected by the university for an outreach training program at the ophthalmology department of the Prince of Wales hospital and School of Optometry at the Polytechnic University in Hong Kong.

 Dr. Chong’s interest in vision was inspired by her work experience at the Canadian National Institute for the Blind during her undergraduate years.
-After spending her summers as a youth counsellor and later a university advisor for the visually impaired, she followed her passion to pursue the profession of optometry in order to promote healthy eyes and to provide early diagnosis and treatment of ocular diseases.
+After spending her summers as a youth counsellor and later as a university advisor for the visually impaired, she followed her passion to pursue in the profession of Optometry to provide early diagnosis and treatment of ocular conditions and diseases.

-Through her clinical years, she has concentrated on comprehensive eye examinations and is highly skilled in refractive techniques to determine the best prescriptions for eyeglasses and contact lenses.
-She also focuses on dry eyes treatments and the detection of cataracts and retinal pathologies.
-She enjoys educating and communicating with her patients in detail to enhance their understanding of the eyes.
-At the Yorkdale clinic, Dr. Chong has been proud to provide many students with mentorship and early training.
+Throughout her clinical years, her patients receive comprehensive eye examinations with the aid of computerized instruments and advanced retinal imaging technology.
+She is highly skilled with her refractive techniques in the determination of prescriptions for eyeglasses and contact lenses.
+Dr. Chong’s expertise is in dry eye treatment, the detection of cataracts, and retinal pathology.
+She enjoys educating and communicating with her patients to enhance their understanding of eye anatomy and to promote healthy eye management.
+At Yorkdale clinic, Dr. Chong has mentored many students with high standards of training.

 Dr. Chong is a member of the College of Optometry of Ontario, Canadian Association of Optometrists, and Ontario Association of Optometrists.
 She is affiliated with the Bochner Eye Institute, TLC Laser Eye Center, and North Toronto Eye Care.
-Dr. Chong is happily married and is a loving mother to four children.
-In her leisure time, she enjoys nature, hiking, skiing and travelling.
 She is fluent in English and Cantonese.